 Barbara Felix - Artist

-I am a people person, and drawing the figure is my life’s passion.
-I’m interested in the shapes our bodies make; how our bodies are unique reflections of personality; and body language and what that conveys about us.
-My investigation of the figure is also personal: from issues of self-image and self-worth, to understanding issues of gender identity for family members and friends who identify as LGTBQ.
+Drawing the figure is my life’s passion.
+I’m interested in the shapes our bodies make, how every part of our bodies are unique reflections of personality, what our body language conveys about us.
+My investigation of the figure is also personal: from issues of self-image and self-worth, to understanding issues of gender identity that family and friends who identify as LGTBQ or non-binary experience.
 Added to this, I discovered my mixed-race heritage late in my life.
-My work is becoming a vehicle to connect to, and to compare complex experiences of my Black and Hispanic heritage.
+My work is becoming a vehicle to connect to and compare complex experiences of my Black and Hispanic heritage.
 I also want to use my art practice to learn more about the diverse socio-political perspectives of what it means to live as a person of mixed-race in America.